Last Updated on February 14, 2021

 Who doesn’t love a little target practice?
 These scrap wood target stands are a quick afternoon project that will provide your kiddo with HOURS of rainy day entertainment.

 The stands come together quickly with a few pieces of scrap wood and some hooks.
-You can grab printable woodworking plans and printable targets in the blog post.
+You can grab free printable woodworking plans and targets in the blog post.

 Roadblock Cupcake Stand